Alnylam Pharmaceuticals Inc. (ALNY) Shares Down Despite Recent Market Volatility

-Alnylam Pharmaceuticals Inc. (NASDAQ: ALNY)’s stock price has decreased by -0.36 compared to its previous closing price of 190.43.
-However, the company has seen a gain of 2.15% in its stock price over the last five trading days.
-Barron’s reported on 08/03/22 that Alnylam Stock Rockets 50% as Trial Results Raise Hope for a Blockbuster
+Alnylam Pharmaceuticals Inc. (NASDAQ: ALNY)’s stock price has decreased by -1.03 compared to its previous closing price of 190.51.
+Despite this, the company has seen a loss of -0.99% in its stock price over the last five trading days.

 Is It Worth Investing in Alnylam Pharmaceuticals Inc. (NASDAQ: ALNY) Right Now?